LAVA-LAB/logRASM/ReadMe.md

 python train_SB3.py --model LinearSystem --layout 0 --algorithm TRPO --total_steps 100000 --seed 1 --num_envs 10 --neurons_per_layer 128 --hidden_layers 3
 ```

-The algorithms we use for our experiments are TRPO, TQC, SAC, and A2C (see [Section 5](#4.-reproducing-results-from-the-paper) for details).
+The algorithms we use for our experiments are TRPO, TQC, SAC, and A2C.

-> **_NOTE:_** We have experience issues running Stable-Baselines3 within the Docker container with GPU acceleration. run the `train_SB3.py` script above, please run the Docker
-> container without GPU acceleration or build the code from source.
-Also, all Stable-Baselines3 policies needed to reproduce the results from [1] are already provided with the
+> **_NOTE:_** We have experienced issues running Stable-Baselines3 within the Docker container with GPU acceleration enabled.
+When running the `train_SB3.py` script above, please run the Docker container without GPU acceleration or build the code from source.
+Also, all Stable-Baselines3 policies needed to reproduce the results from [1] are already provided with the code.
-> code.

 # 7. Overview of input arguments